 People traditionally think of a new year as providing a fresh start, but that may not be the case as we move into 2021.
 The U.S. Chamber of Commerce recently surveyed small business owners located in the northeast region of the country.
 The results showed 62% of them felt the worst was ahead.
 Moreover, 74% said they needed more government support to remain afloat.

-Those are bleak statistics, but they also strongly suggest that now is a time for business owners to come together and help each other.
+Those are bleak statistics.
+However, they also strongly suggest that now is a time for business owners to come together and help each other.
 Look at how you could leverage your internal and external networks to benefit from new sources of guidance and advice.

 Even if the people you talk to do not have solutions, just talking them through your struggles may help you see the issues in a new light and find the perspective enables you to think of feasible success strategies.